RollnCode/RxLocalization/README.md

 ## Usage
 __RxLocalization__ allows you to easily localize your application with Rx.
 You will never care again about complexity of user-driven language changes.

-You define your `Localizable.strings` as always.
-Bu instead of
+Define your `Localizable.strings` as always.
+But instead of

 ```swift
 @IBOutlet weak var doneButton: UIBarButtonItem!